metalinspired/keycap_generator/README.md

 Radius of the stem shaft.

 #### stem_cross_width
-Width of the stemm cross in stem shaft.
+Width of the stem cross in stem shaft.

 #### stem_gutter_width
 Width of cross gutters (didn't know how other to name this :P ) in stem cross.